skanzajamal/Share_Price_Application/README.md

 open a new terminal in the same kafka folder and run the following command to get all messages in a topic from the beginning.

-$ .\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic employee --from-beginning
+$ .\bin\windows\kafka-console-consumer.bat --bootstrap-server localhost:9092 --topic stock --from-beginning